SaschaMet/E2E_ML_Scaleway/docs/blogpost.md

 ssh -i ~/.ssh/[path_to_your_private_ssh_key] root@[server_ip]
 ```

-You can find the detailed documentation here: [https://www.scaleway.com/en/docs/create-and-connect-to-your-server](https://www.scaleway.com/en/docs/create-and-connect-to-your-server)
+You can find the detailed documentation on how to connect to your instance here: [https://www.scaleway.com/en/docs/create-and-connect-to-your-server](https://www.scaleway.com/en/docs/create-and-connect-to-your-server)

 The dataset is stored in our data storage.
 To get it, we need to install S3CMD.
-S3cmd is a free command-line tool and client for uploading, retrieving, and managing data in Amazon S3 and other cloud storage service providers (Scaleway uses S3 under the hood).
+S3CMD is a free command-line tool and client for uploading, retrieving, and managing data in Amazon S3 and other cloud storage service providers (Scaleway uses S3 under the hood).

 <br>